tfny/traefik/docs/content/contributing/thank-you.md

 {: .subtitle}

-Traefik truly is an [open-source project](https://github.com/traefik/traefik/), and wouldn't have become what it is today without the help of our [many contributors](https://github.com/traefik/traefik/graphs/contributors) (at the time of writing this), not accounting for people having helped with issues, tests, comments, articles, ... or just enjoying it and letting others know.
+Traefik truly is an [open-source project](https://github.com/traefik/traefik/), and wouldn't have become what it is today without the help of our [many contributors](https://github.com/traefik/traefik/graphs/contributors), not accounting for people having helped with issues, tests, comments, articles, ... or just enjoying it and letting others know.

 So once again, thank you for your invaluable help on making Traefik such a good product.